Skip to content

 5 Reasons SEO Wins Over Advertising for Small Businesses

 1. Cost per lead decreases over time — advertising costs the same (or more) every month.
 SEO costs the same but generates increasingly more traffic.
-After 12 months, cost per lead from organic is 3-5 times lower than from Ads.
+We won't hand you a multiplier for how much cheaper an organic lead gets after a year — figures like that circulate without a source, and we haven't measured them ourselves.

 2. Compound effect — an article you write today will bring traffic a year, two years, five years from now.
 Ads?
 Turn them off — they disappear.